RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 ## Shader Presets

 Setting a shader just for a particular core or game works with presets.
-Presets can easily be set in `Quick Menu/Shaders`.
+Presets can easily be set in `RGUI Menu` `Quick Menu` `Shaders`.

 ![](https://i.imgur.com/EOCVSbT.png?1)